PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 ### Excercise 2: Form a draft of your problem Statement
 **Step 1.** Download and inspect the [conference poster template](https://github.com/BredaUniversityADSAI/ADS-AI/blob/ea5c8a2b9f040ff12d5d7b2646e3e34928466d5b/docs/Study%20Content/DataScience/assets/DS1-AssesmentPoster_Template_StudentVersion.pptx).
-Save it to your GitHub repository and name it aptly: e.g. "SDGIndicatorConferencePoster".
+Save it to your GitHub repository and name it aptly:  "SDGIndicatorConferencePoster".

 **Step 2.**
 Research the domain, the SDG Indicators.
 Before diving in the online documentation, I would recommend watching all videos below.
 Feel free to skip one of the first two introductions if you prefer reading; don't skip the technical one.